crashAndBurns/ppp-3/chapter-1/terms.md

                Make the functionality of a specific library available to the current program. #include directives use .h header files.

-21. Debugging - The process of detecting, cataloging, and elminiating errors or "bugs" from a program.
+21. Debugging - The process of detecting, cataloging, and elminating errors or "bugs" from a program.

 22. << - The output operator.
-It directs the program to move items to stanard out to be displayed on screen.
+It directs the program to move items to standard out to be displayed on screen.

 23. Header File - A file that specifies the facilities to make available to a